 By giving the client access to his / her own data and giving the opportunity to adjust things himself, at least two core rules of the GDPR are met.

-Since both the asset manager's employees and the client look at the same data, there is no room for misunderstanding.
-Any change, made by anyone, is reported to the person who has not changed the information.
-When logging in, double authentication is also requested via SMS to keep the data exchange extra secure.
+Because both the asset manager and the client look at the same data, there is no room for misunderstanding.
+Any change, made by anyone, is reported to the person who did not change the information.
+Also, when logging in, double authentication is requested via text message to keep the data exchange extra secure.